By using this site, you agree to the Privacy Policy and Terms of Use.

 Besides using an otoscope, performing a balance exam is another method to diagnose an inner ear infection.
 Depending on your condition and current symptoms, doctors may also recommend undergoing a neurological exam for further diagnosis.

-Also, because both types of inner ear infections share similar symptoms, doctors may additionally require you to do other tests, such as hearing tests, blood tests, a CT scan, and an MRI scan, to rule out the following conditions:
+Also, because both types of inner ear infections share similar symptoms, doctors may additionally require you to do other tests, such as hearing tests, blood tests, a CT scan, and an MRI scan3, to rule out the following conditions:

 • Meniere’s disease